planetlabs/planet-mcp/README.md

 }
 ```

+### Customizing the tools
+If you'd like, you can enable or disable specific tools in the MCP server.
+For example, if you're only working with the orders tooling: You can start the server with just the that enabled:
+`--include-tags=orders`

+If you want to keep the defaults, but disable a certain tool, you can: `--exclude-tags=destinations`

+In order to disable more than one tool you can provide a comma separated list like:
+`--exclude-tags=destinations,moasics`

+By default, we have disabled download tools and the subscriptions tools, as we have found those tools don't work very well with LLMs at the moment.

 ## Example queries

 - Does Planet have any recent imagery over Puget Sound?
-- List my subscriptions
+- List my feature collections
-- Get my June 2025 subscriptions and cancel the ones with name Netherlands
+- Order me the latest high-res imagery over the Netherlands
-- Create a PlanetScope subscription with the first item in my Netherlands Feature Collection.
+- Create a PlanetScope order with the first item in my Netherlands Feature Collection.

 ## Troubleshooting